TERREMEMBER/znbase/docs/content/stable/architecture/transactions/explicit-locking.md

 [Pessimistic locking](https://en.wikipedia.org/wiki/Record_locking) blocks a transaction if any of its operations would violate relational integrity if it executed.
 This means that as long as the first transaction that locked a row has not completed (either `COMMIT` or `ABORT`), no other transaction would be able to lock that row.

 {{< note title="Note" >}}
-YugabyteDB currently supports optimistic concurrency control, with pessimistic concurrency control being worked on actively.
+ZNbaseDB currently supports optimistic concurrency control, with pessimistic concurrency control being worked on actively.
 {{</note >}}

 Pessimistic locking is good when there are longer running operations that would increase the probability of transaction conflicts.
 For example, if there are multiple concurrent transactions that update many rows in the database and conflict with one another, these transactions could continuously get aborted because they conflict with one another.
 Pessimistic locking allows these transaction to make progress and complete by avoiding these conflicts.